 - Spring: Aug.
 1

 The application is available online HERE.
 Applications are ready for review when all fields on the application form are completed and submitted, the application fee has been paid and any additional required materials have been received.
+Applications are good for up to one year (3 terms).
+After that time, applicants must reapply.

 All applicants are required to submit a non-refundable application fee at the time of application: